Best: Memories of Tom Seaver live on in his fans

 Again, he is just one man, with troubles like any other, and his fans of a certain age are no different from other fans of other ages in other cities with other sports favorites from their youths.

 But this one comes with an extra dollop of wistfulness because it happened during a 16-month stretch in which we will be celebrating the 50th anniversaries of the Jets, Mets and Knicks winning their first championships.
-(They have combined for only two more in the half-century since.)
+(They have totaled only two more in the half-century since.)

 Fiftieth anniversaries always are precarious, teetering between nostalgia and history.